EddiesEggplant/EddiesEggplant/README.md

 - Hey there!
 I'm El!
 Or EddiesEggplant

     "Oh!
 Okay El!
-Well I see you're on GitHub What engines do you use?"
+Well I see you're on GitHub what engines do you use?"

 - So far I only really use RenPy!